AbisheK0726/eng130-virtualisation/README.md

 |`fg`|is used to bring a background process to the foreground.|
 |`bg`|is used to send a process to the background.|
 |`kill`|is used to kill a process.|

+`|` - Pipes are used to connect two commands together.
+The output of the first command is used as the input of the second command.

 Sort ps aux by name `ps aux | sort -k 11`